unikraft/packer-plugin-unikraft/docs/README.md

 #### From Source

-If you prefer to build the plugin from its source code, clone the GitHub repository locally and run the command `go build` from the root directory.
-Upon successful compilation, a `packer-plugin-name` plugin binary file can be found in the root directory.
+If you prefer to build the plugin from its source code, clone the GitHub repository locally and run the command `go build .` from the root directory.
+Upon successful compilation, a `packer-plugin-unikraft` plugin binary file can be found in the root directory.
 To install the compiled plugin, please follow the official Packer documentation on [installing a plugin](https://www.packer.io/docs/extending/plugins/#installing-plugins).